 When tracking important metrics in sales calls, Average Call Duration (ACD) should be at the top of your list.

 Optimizing your ACD is a surefire way to increase your close rate, and boost your overall customer experience.
-Here are a few ways to enhance you ACD numbers:
+Here are a few ways to enhance your ACD numbers:

 By comparing your ACD to that of other companies, your company can adjust its targeted ACD to an optimized length.
 BenchmarkPortal reports that, across all call centers, the average sales call length, is around 5.97 minutes.
-This gives us a rough estimate to work with, but is by no means specific.
+This is by no means specific but it does give a good benchmark to work from.
 To truly grasp what the optimal length of a call should be, a sales team should consider three separate populations to benchmark your ACD against: Phone Call Definition: Since it is sometimes unclear what constitutes a phone call (does a phone call include automated messaging or only when an agent engages a customer?) it is important to benchmark your ACD metrics with companies that have a similar definition of a phone call as yourself.
 Other companies within your industry will typically have similar definitions, but not always.

 Phone Call Volume: The amount of phone traffic your team receives plays a major role in the ACD.
 The more traffic, the more emphasis a company should put on engaging as many customers as possible, as opposed to increasing an individual customer’s call length.
 This trade-off is the reason that benchmarking against companies with similar volume of calls will give your team a better estimate as to the optimal length of call.
 Everyone Else: Ok, maybe not EVERYONE.
 But it is important when generating a target ACD value to consider how companies outside your industry approach phone calls.
 To be an industry leader your team has to think outside the box, and by analyzing other industries’ tactics your company can stay ahead of the curve in your own field.